Cleon909/QA-Final-Project/documentation/README.md

 possible to hyperlink results to take to details of object? could be done using variable in the url, would

-create tests for each file
+create tests for each function

 add routes for each page